ahmadfina88/releases/README.md

 Prerequisites for Linux Wallets
 ===============================
 Before executing the DigitalRs QT wallet, please make sure that you have the required essetial libraries.
-Build essentials are not mandatory. </br></br>
+Build essentials are mandatory if you are building from source. </br></br>
 Install them with: </br> </br>
 sudo apt-get install build-essential libdb-dev libdb++-dev libboost-all-dev libminiupnpc-dev libgmp3-dev libqtgui4 libssl-dev libdb-dev libdb++-dev libboost-all-dev git libssl1.0.0-dbg libevent-dev libcrypto++-dev